What Is Developmental Psychology?

 • People feel unable to face the challenges of aging

-Developmental psychologists study these problems extensively and may be able to help individuals overcome them.
-They might use screening tools to determine when the problem started in one's life.
-Depending on the results, the therapist could choose one theory or a combination of development theories to treat symptoms.
+Developmental psychologists study these psychological problems extensively, helping facilitate healthy intellectual, interpersonal, and emotional development by conducting research and providing mental health care.
+According to the American Psychological Association, their overarching goal is “to help people reach their full potential”.
+They might use psychological screening tools to determine when the problem started in one's development.
+Depending on the results, the developmental psychologist could choose one theory or a combination of development theories to treat psychological symptoms.

 Getty/Vadym Pastukh